What Sets Us Apart

 Belmont University's three-year, entry-level program leads to the Doctorate of Physical Therapy (DPT), which is now the standard entry-level degree of the profession.
 The success of any physical therapy program is ultimately measured by the success of its students.
 At Belmont, we will give you the resources and support you need to become an excellent, marketable clinician.
 In conjunction with your own knowledge, skills and abilities, you will be prepared to excel and contribute to the future of the profession.

-The School of Physical Therapy is housed on Belmont University's main campus in the newly opened (in fall 2010) state-of-the-art health science complex of the Gordon E. Inman College of Health Sciences & Nursing.
-You will take classes and conduct research in this beautiful new facility with cutting edge classrooms, laboratories and equipment.
+The School of Physical Therapy is housed in a state-of-the-art health science complex which includes McWhorter Hall, the Gordon E. Inman Center and the John S. Halle Anatomy Laboratory.
+You will take classes and conduct research in these facilities with cutting edge classrooms, laboratories and equipment.

 You will be challenged, but also supported, through a rigorous three-year, doctoral-level curriculum.
 This curriculum provides the theoretical, clinical and basic science foundation for the critical thinking skills necessary for success in today's dynamic, competitive health care environment.

-You will learn from a highly qualified faculty, who are experienced in a wide range of clinical specialties including orthopedics, sports medicine, pediatrics, neurological and cardiopulmonary physical therapy, and who are dedicated to you and your educational and professional aspirations.
+You will learn from a highly qualified faculty, who are experienced in a wide range of clinical specialties including orthopedics, sports medicine, pediatrics, neurological, geriatric, and cardiopulmonary physical therapy, and who are dedicated to you and your educational and professional aspirations.

-You will participate in varied clinical experiences, 39 weeks total, from more than 400 sites located across the country.
+You will participate in varied clinical experiences, 39 weeks total, from more than 300 sites located across the country and around the world.

-Finally, you will build lasting relationships with faculty, staff, and other students, who are bound together by one primary goal, the advancement of the field of physical therapy through our students' success.
+Finally, you will build lasting relationships with faculty, staff, and other students, who are bound together by one primary goal, excellence in patient care through compassionate evidence-based practice.

 At Belmont, the facilities, curriculum, faculty experience, and clinical education sites compare with the best and most established PT schools in the country.
 But what makes the School of Physical Therapy at Belmont University such a unique, special place is much more than the degree we offer.
 It's our people. . .